-Figure 16 Total Population, Affected Population, and ECWL with a 0.1% AEP under the RCP8.5 scenario with waves.
+Figure 12.
+Ratio of dry land to wet land (FA) and population directly affected by flooding with a 0.1% AEP under the RCP8.5 scenario with waves.

-2 century.

-1 Case Study 3: Portsmouth
+3.3.
+Case study 3: Portsmouth

-2 The defences at Portsmouth were constructed in multiple phases or upgraded multiple times over the decades: Old Portsmouth site in 2005, NPCS (North Portsea Coastal Scheme) Phase 1 in 2015, NPCS Phase 2 in 2016, NPCS Phase 3 in 2019, as well as the ongoing Southsea scheme starting in 2022 and planning documentation, these include NPCS Phase 4 (2024), NPCS Phase 5 (2026), and subsections
+The defences at Portsmouth were constructed in multiple phases or upgraded multiple times over the decades: Old Portsmouth site in 2005, NPCS (North Portsea Coastal Scheme) Phase 1 in 2015, NPCS Phase 2 in 2016, NPCS Phase 3 in 2019, as well as the ongoing Southsea scheme starting in 2022 and finishing in 2029.
+Some defences were yet to be built, and information from these came from planning documentation, these include NPCS Phase 4 (2024), NPCS Phase 5 (2026), and subsections of the Southsea scheme.
+The six sub-projects of the Southsea projected have not been represented in the charts below for better visualisation, but are represented by the final Southsea line graph (2029) which connects the project together.
+The topography of the landscape in figure 20.